 The Samsung Jet 70 is great for vacuuming the inside of your car.
 You can easily reconfigure it into a handheld vacuum for dealing with debris in hard-to-reach areas and comes with a couple of attachments, including a crevice tool with a flexible extension for reaching into tight cracks and crevices as well as a combination soft-bristle brush/upholstery tool.
 It also comes with a miniature turbo brush for cleaning seats and floormats, though its loose attachment hinge makes it a little unwieldy.

 The Samsung Jet 70 isn't what it's designed for for workshop cleaning.
 It does an excellent job dealing with debris on bare floors and low-pile carpet and is decently effective when clearing away debris stuck in cracks and crevices.
 It's also lightweight and easy to maneuver.
 For an additional price, you can purchase a specialized mopping attachment for dealing with stains and small spills, but it's important to note that you can't use this vacuum to suck up liquids.

-The Samsung Jet 70 Pet is only available in one color variant: 'White'.
-You can see the label for our test unit here.
+The Samsung Jet 70 is available in three variants, though differ only in terms of included attachments.
+We tested the Jet 70 Pet variant, and you can see the label for our test unit here.